Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: The Sparse GEMINI

 where $f_\theta: \mathcal{X} \mapsto \mathbb{R}^K$ has parameters $\theta$.
-In order to perform clustering with $f$ as a discriminative distribution, we train the parameters $\theta$ using a generalised mutual information (GEMINI)~\cite{ohl_generalised_2022}.
-This objective was introduced to circumvent the need for parametric assumptions regarding $p(x)$ in clustering and thus leads to designing only a discriminative clustering model $p_\theta(y|\vec{x})$.
-With the help of Bayes theorem, this objective can be estimated without knowledge of the data distribution $p(\vec{x})$ using only the output of the clustering distribution $p_\theta(y|\vec{x})$.
+For example, setting $f$ to an affine function recovers the multiclass logistic regression.
+In order to perform clustering with $f$ as a discriminative distribution, we train the parameters $\theta$ using a generalised mutual information (GEMINI, ~\citealp{ohl_generalised_2023}).
+This objective was introduced to circumvent the need for parametric assumptions regarding $p(\vec{x})$ in clustering and thus leads to designing only a discriminative clustering model $p_\theta(y|\vec{x})$~\citep{minka_discriminative_2005}.
+With the help of Bayes theorem, this objective can be estimated without assumptions of the data distribution $p(\vec{x})$ using only the output of the clustering distribution $p_\theta(y|\vec{x})$.
+Note that, as we avoid parametric hypotheses on the data distribution, we do not have a relationship between the data and the parameters, hence the writing $p(\vec{x})$ without $\theta$.
+Despite the absence of assumptions, we are able to sample from $p(\vec{x})$ owing to the dataset we have at hand.
 Overall, the GEMINI aims at separating according to a distance $D$ the cluster distributions from either the data distribution (one-vs-all):

 or other cluster distributions (one-vs-one):